jbannick/hellokata-java/src/slf4j/helloslf4jlog4j2/README.md

-This app uses SLF4J and Log4J2's SLF4J binding for logging.
+This app uses SLF4J and Log4J2's SLF4J implementation for logging.

 It displays your INFO, DEBUG, WARN, and ERROR messages to the console.